Written by Kieran

 Colombians and Bogotanos in particular take their food seriously.
 And it should be no surprise that you’ll find more than 20 Michelin Star restaurants in Bogotá.

 In Bogotá you’ll find everything from spicy asian cuisine through to traditional Colombian dishes.
-And at even the most basic local restaurant or street vendor you’ll be unlikely to get sick.
+And when eating from even the most basic local restaurant or street vendor, you’ll be unlikely to get sick.

 Food hygiene is taken seriously in Bogotá when compared with other Latin American cities.
 The food is always fresh and safe.
-I’ve been here for months and haven’t once been sick.
+I’ve been here for the better part of a year and I haven’t once been sick.
 Even when eating from street vendors with food carts.

 Can I Drink Tap Water In Bogotá?

 The tap water in Bogotá is potable.
-And it tastes much better than the tap water in Buenos Aires.
+The water in Bogotá tastes much better than the tap water in Buenos Aires.
+And it won’t poison you like the tap water in Cuba.
 You just need to ensure that you’re not in an older building with ageing plumbing.

 In the newer buildings I do drink tap water in Bogotá.
 In older buildings I will use a water filter or buy bottled water.